 What is a Prototype and what types of Prototypes exist?

-Fast results and early feedback through prototyping
+Prototyping for fast results and early feedback

 A prototype is a functional but simplified experimental model of a planned product, component or software.
 The process of creating prototypes is called prototype development or prototyping.
 The aim of prototype development is to obtain early feedback on the suitability of a solution approach.
 That a prototype only corresponds to a possible end product externally – in form and size – or content-wise – in the sense of the technology used – is usually intended.